Bitter rantings of a single white male

-February is a special month for at least two reasons: first, and mostly obviously, the 14th of February is Valentine’s Day™; if you’re single, this day usually ranks as the worst day of the year, but if you’re double (what’s the opposite of single?), this day has the potential to be the worst day of the year.
+February is a special month for at least two reasons: first, and mostly obviously, the 14th of February is Valentine’s Day™; if you’re single, this day usually ranks as the worst day of the year.
+If you’re double (what’s the opposite of single?), this day has the potential to be the worst day of the year.

 Second, February is a confused month.
 Most years, it’s 28 calendar-days long, but every once in a while, it makes the leap to 29.
 A little research into this phenomenon would probably expose the ridiculous nature of time-keeping in general (it’s all imaginary!), but it’s simpler to just shrug it off and eat chocolate.
 And really, that’s what February is really about—food.